MathuxNY-73/leetcode/README.md

 - [X] Find a first working solution on the sample input.
 - [X] Submit solution.
 Got correct
 - [X] Problem solved

+### Edit distance
+The goal is to implement a function that returns the minimum number of edits to a given string to match it to the example.
+3 edition operations are possible:
+- Insert a character
+- Replace a character
+- Remove a character
+I tried to solved this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/edit-distance/)
+As of June 2<sup>nd</sup>, 2019:
+- [X] Find a first working solutionn on the sample input.
+Solution is recursive thus fails on big inputs
+- [X] Find a DP solution with a 2D array
+- [ ] Find a DP solution with a 1D array.
+Is it possible ?
+- [X] Submit solution.
+Got correct in 4 ms with 9.6 MB
+- [ ] Problem solved